maickelhartlief/ABM/README.md

 To do sensitivity analisys, run `ofat.py` (local) or `sobol.py` (global).
 These use the first element in the `network` parameter in the `normal.py` config file, so make sure to change that to the network you want to run the sensitivity analisys on.

-To do statistical analysis, run `statistics.py`.
+To do statistical analysis on the results of the model, run `statistics.py`.
 This uses the results saved when running `run.py`, so make sure to do that beforehand.

 **Files**:
 - `run.py`: Runs the model with the hyperparameters set in `normal.py`, unless another file is specified as input argument, and saves plots and graphs into the `results` folder.
-- `ofat.py`: TODO
+- `ofat.py`: Run local sensitivity analisys (one factor a time) for `'prob_stimulus'`, ` 'prob_interaction'`, `'prob_move'`, and `'prob_link'`, using the parameters in `normal.py` and the first element of networks as the network structure.
+Also saves plots and results.
-- `sobol.py`: TODO
+- `sobol.py`: Runs global sensitivity analisys for `'prob_stimulus'`, ` 'prob_interaction'`, `'prob_move'`, and `'prob_link'`, using the parameters in `normal.py` and the first element of networks as the network structure.
+Also saves plots and results.
 - `statistics.py`: TODO
 - `party.py`: Specifies the `Party_model` class which is a subclass of a `mesa.Model`.
 This represents the environment of the model and handles all global functionality like environment variables, data collection, initializing agents, and calling the agents' step functions each step.
 - `agents.py`: Speficies the `Member` class which is a subclass of a `mesa.Agent`.
 This represents the agents of the model and handles characteristics, interacting, and has the dependent variable political participation.